bbrodt/uberfire-docs/docs/tutorial/createUfTasks.md

 ## Creating UF Tasks Project

- In a command line, go to your preferred directory and run this command to create your first app:
+ In a command line, go into your git directory and run this command to create your first app:

 ```
 $ mvn archetype:generate -B \